Four Ways to Visit Wahoo Bay

 - Step 1: Visit this page to create webtrac account.
 You may skip this step if you already have an account.

-- Step 2: Visit this page to register for Group A or this page to register for Group B.
+- Step 2: Visit this page to register for Group A or Group B.

 - There is no difference between the groups.
 One group will be in the water while the other completes an educational activity, and then the groups will swap so that everyone is active during the entire program.